anthony-mariotti/docker-dayz-server/README.md

 > [!NOTE]
 > At the moment, `stop_grace_period` should be set greater than `15s`.
-Vanilla DayZ server takes around 10-15 seconds to cleanup and clear resources which is outside the default docker grace period of 10 seconds before it kills the container.
+Vanilla DayZ server takes around 15-40 seconds to save and clear resources which is outside the default docker grace period of 10 seconds before it kills the container.

 See: [Environment Variables](ENVIRONMENT.md)